-As indicated in the accompanying financial statements, at March 31, 2022, we had \$845,077 of cash and a working capital surplus of \$1,092,559.
+As indicated in the accompanying financial statements, at June 30, 2022, we had \$576,759 of cash and a working capital surplus of \$239,190.

 The Company has incurred and expects to continue to incur significant costs in pursuit of its acquisition plans and will not generate any operating revenues until after the completion of its initial business combination.
-In addition, the Company expects to have negative cash flows from operations as it pursues an initial business combination target.
+In addition, the Company expects to have negative cash flows from operations until it can complete its initial Business Combination.
 In connection with the Company's assessment of going concern considerations in accordance with Accounting Standards Update ("ASU") 2014-15, "Disclosures of Uncertainties about an Entity's Ability to Continue as a Going Concern" the Company does not currently have adequate liquidity to sustain operations, which consist solely of pursuing a Business Combination.

 The Company may raise additional capital through loans or additional investments from the Sponsor or its shareholders, officers, directors, or third parties.
 The Company's officers and directors and the Sponsor may, but are not obligated to (except as described above), loan the Company funds, from time to time, in whatever amount they deem reasonable in their sole discretion, to meet the Company's working capital needs.
-Based on the foregoing, the Company believes it will have sufficient cash to meet its needs through the earlier of consummation of a Business Combination or September 22, 2022, the deadline to complete a Business Combination pursuant to the Company's Amended and Restated Certificate of Incorporation (unless otherwise amended by shareholders).
+Based on the foregoing, the Company believes it will have sufficient cash to meet its needs through the earlier of consummation of a Business Combination or September 17, 2022, the deadline to complete a Business Combination pursuant to the Company's Amended and Restated Certificate of Incorporation (unless otherwise amended by shareholders).